 Program Director: Dr. Connie Anderson

-The interdisciplinary Post-Baccalaureate Certificate Program in Autism Studies is designed to enhance the knowledge and subsequent practice of professionals working with individuals on the autism spectrum and their families, across the life courses.
+The Post-Baccalaureate Certificate (PBC) Program in Autism Studies is designed to enhance the knowledge and subsequent practice of professionals working with individuals on the autism spectrum and their families across the lifespan.
 It is grounded in the belief that people on the autism spectrum are integral members of their families and communities, and have the right to fully participate in the educational, social, cultural, political and economic life of society.

 - A bachelor’s degree from a regionally accredited college or university.**